About Breast Revision Surgery

 Asymmetry - Asymmetry occurs when the breast implants look out of balance.
 This most often occurs because the breasts were not symmetrical to begin with.
 Enlarging asymmetrical breasts can sometimes make the asymmetry more noticeable.
 Also, lack of good tissue support, contractures, or leaks could contribute to asymmetry.
 An assessment and diagnosis would need to be made to determine what is causing the asymmetry, then surgery would be implemented to correct the condition, and finally, new implants would be inserted to attain a proportionate appearance.

 Symmastia - This condition happens when implants are positioned too close together.
 In some cases, this results from excessively large implants and a wide breast pocket.
-A secondary procedure can correct this issue by resuturing the inner limits of the breast pocket and utilizing an appropriately sized implant that is acceptable your body type and looks balanced.
+A secondary procedure can correct this issue by resuturing the inner limits of the breast pocket and utilizing an appropriately sized implant that is acceptable to your body type and looks balanced.

 Implant Rippling - Rippling occurs when there are noticeable lines and ripples beneath the skin.
 This condition generally forms around the edge of the implant.
 Rippling is more common in females who are relatively thin.
-Often, this condition can be improved by simply replacing with a cohesive silicone implant.
+Often, this condition can be improved by simply replacing it with a cohesive silicone implant.
 If rippling occurs in the upper pole of the breast when the implant is in a subglandular location, the implant can also be moved to a submuscular location to create thicker coverage.

 - Breast Size - There are times revision surgery is as simple as receiving a larger or smaller size implant.
 With the original surgery, you may have chosen to go too small or big.
 A new breast implant size can be switched with the original to attain the desired aesthetic goal.